Actony25/Car_Rental_GUI_Database/README.md

 # Car Rental GUI Database
 <b>Overview</b><br/>
   JavaFX program for maintaining a car rental database.
-The user can access data from the program.
+The user can access all company data from the program and query it to get specific results.

 --GIF OF PROGRAM